Home

 Setting the points

-Setting the points gap on BMW motorcycles is easy, but is often misunderstood.
-The points available in the 70-80s would last for 20-25 K miles and often far more.
-I have heard that today’s points don’t last very long, but I don’t know the truth of that assertion.
+Setting the points gap on BMW motorcycles is really easy, but is often misunderstood.
+The points available in the 70-80's would last for 20-25 K miles and often far more.
+I have heard that today's points don't last very long, but I don't know the truth of that assertion.

 To get the points to last, they must cool.
-To cool, they must open up widely (gap) for air to cool them.
-To get the engine to a high rpm, we need for the points to only open a little bit, or we risk something called “floating.”
-That is they won’t move back and forth fast enough to reach a high rpm.
+To cool they must open up widely (gap) for air to cool them.
+To get the engine to a high rpm, we need for the points to only open a little bit, or we risk something called "floating."
+They just won't move back and forth fast enough to reach a high rpm.
 We are caught in a compromise between cooling (large gap) and high rpm (small gap).
-They could be anywhere from 012″ to .020″ and work very well.
+They could be at anywhere from 012" to .020" and work very well.
 Average riding would never reveal the difference.
-BMW has settled on a .016″ (.4 mm) gap as the standard for their motorcycles.
-That way, we all set them at the same gap.
+BMW has settled on a .016" (.4 mm) gap as standard for their motorcycles.

-Cam lobes open the points on the advance mechanism.
-The lobes hit the fiber block on the points arm.
+BMW motorcycle points are opened by the cam lobe on the advance mechanism, which hits the fiber block on the points arm.
 As the miles go by, the fiber block wears away gradually.
-As it wears away, the points open to a smaller gap, and the timing changes.
+As it wears away the points open less and the timing changes.
 A smaller gap gives us retarded timing.
-We only need to set the gap back to the starting point (.016″), and the timing will be correct again.
+We only need to set the gap back to the starting point (.016") and the timing will be correct again.
 It is that simple.

 This is the hard part to grasp

-Some owners find that the points plate is rotated to one end of adjustment, and still, the timing is off.
+Some owners find that the points plate is rotated to one end of adjustment and still the timing is off a bit.
 Try setting the point gap a bit smaller or larger to compensate.
-If you are still within .012″ and .020″ it will still work correctly.
+If you are still within .012" and .020" it will still work perfectly.
 You may need to remove the points plate and widen the oval holes a bit so that it can rotate more.
 I have only heard about this recently, so something has changed in the points provided today.
-Don’t obsess over this; do what it takes to get the timing correct.
+Don't obsess over this, just do what it takes to get the timing correct.
 Make a note in your BMW motorcycle logbook.

 Setting the points on any vehicle is often done incorrectly by professional and shade tree mechanics alike.
 Changing the gap does not make a "hotter, or cooler" spark at the plug(s).